 This document outlines a proposal for the reorganisation of the procedures surrounding MSc theses at master's programmes associated to the D and IT programmes at Chalmers University of Technology.
+It may be useful to adopt similar procedures at some of the master's programmes at the University of Gothenburg as well.
 The main goal of the reorganisation is to improve the quality of the theses.

-This proposal is based on an earlier proposal by Christer Carlsson, and has been produced in collaboration with Wolfgang Ahrendt, Peter Damaschke, Thommy Eriksson, Morten Fjeld, Graham Kemp, Agneta Nilsson, Elad Schiller, Jan Skansholm, Miroslaw Staron, and Olof Torgersson.
+This proposal is based on an earlier proposal by Christer Carlsson, and has been produced in collaboration with Wolfgang Ahrendt, Ana Bove, Peter Damaschke, Thommy Eriksson, Morten Fjeld, Patrik Jansson, Graham Kemp, Agneta Nilsson, K. V. S. Prasad, Elad Schiller, Jan Skansholm, Miroslaw Staron, Olof Torgersson and others.